Accreditation is a sign of quality for consumers and licensing demonstrates that providers are qualified to provide service.

 Our Health Center has received HRSA quality awards from the U.S. Department of Health and Human Services for four years in a row.
 We have also received Level 2 recognition from the National Committee of Quality Assurance (NCQA) Patient-Centered Medical Home.

-In May 2017, Community Nurse received National Committee of Quality Assurance (NCQA) Patient-Centered Medical Home (PCMH) Level 2 Recognition.
-See full details here.
+In May 2017, we received National Committee of Quality Assurance (NCQA) Patient-Centered Medical Home (PCMH) Level 2 Recognition.
 NCQA’s mission is to improve the quality of health care.
 As a PCMH health center, Community Nurse utilizes interventions such as care coordination, electronic health records, and team-based care to deliver optimal care for all patients.

 Our behavioral health services are accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF).
 We have received the highest level of accreditation at each survey since 1995.
 Our Addictions Services are licensed by the Illinois Department of Human Services.

 Our Child and Family Development Center was re-accredited by the National Association for the Education of Young Children (NAEYC) in 2017 (less than 10 percent of all child care centers, preschools, and kindergartens receive this recognition, nationally).
 The Center also received the Gold Circle of Quality designation in its most recent rating from ExceleRate Illinois.
 The Center is licensed by the Illinois Department of Children and Family Services (DCFS).